iamdbc/artifact-s3-uploader/README.md

 ### usage

-remember upload to your public bucket
+only support to upload to `public` bucket

 add secrects in your repo setting like